geotrev/spider-ui/packages/tooltip/README.md

 ### Bundle

 If you don't want to use npm, you can grab the source from jsdelivr CDN.
+Similar to npm, you'll need to add script links to [`@spider-ui/global-event-registry`](https://github.com/geotrev/spider-ui/tree/develop/packages/global-event-registry#install) and [`upgraded-element`](https://github.com/geotrev/upgraded-element#install) before tooltip.

 ```html
 <!-- Use the unminified bundle in development -->